deodu/deodu.github.io/_pages/about.md

 About me
 ------
 I am Di-Ao Liu, a 6th year graduate researcher and cell biologist in the [Department of biology at UPenn](https://www.bio.upenn.edu/).
-I have been studying extracellular vesicles, membrane trafficking, artificial cell culturing system, and omics in a research lab supervised by Prof. [Wei Guo](https://www.bio.upenn.edu/people/wei-guo).
+I study extracellular vesicles, membrane trafficking, artificial cell culturing system, and omics in a research lab supervised by Prof. [Wei Guo](https://www.bio.upenn.edu/people/wei-guo).

 Research